tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/ModuleHelp.md

 When you specify exits for *station modules* you must imagine that you stand at the operation place and have the module to the north of you.
 Then *west* exits will be the ones to the *left* and the *east* exits will be the ones to the right.
 You may have several *exits* in each direction.
-These directions becomes extra important when you specify station track directions.
+These directions becomes extra important when you later specify *station track* directions.